LearnOnDemandSystems/docs/tms/connectivity-requires.md

 ### Custom Integrations and iFrames:

 If a lab uses an iframe integration, 3rd party cookies must not be blocked by the web browser used to access the lab.
 If 3rd party cookies are blocked, an _Access Denied_ message will be displayed when launching the lab.
 Most web browsers do not block 3rd party cookies by default.
-If you're browser is blocking 3rd party cookies, please check with the browser's vendor to learn more about how third party cookies may be blocked.
+If your browser is blocking 3rd party cookies, please check with the browser's vendor to learn more about how third party cookies may be blocked.

 All connections utilize secure WebSockets connections over port 443.
 No plugin installation is required.